 A Tale of Two Cookies

 You long to be a person of culture.
-To wear fancy clothes and laugh with your head at a full, 90° tilt.
-The monocle and white dinner gloves you ordered off the internet have been gathering dust for weeks, but there is hope.
+To wear fancy clothes and chortle with glee, your head at a full 90° angle.
+The monocle and white dinner gloves you’ve ordered off the internet have been gathering dust for weeks, but there is hope.

-After working hard to transcend social strata, you find yourself at the fancy dinner party of your dreams.
+After working hard to transcend social strata, you find yourself hobnobbing at the dinner party of your dreams.
 A fellow party goer approaches you and asks if you’d like a macaron.

 “Oh, no thank you.”
-You chortle, rapturously.
+You laugh, rapturously.
 “I don’t like coconut.
 It’s the texture, really.”

 The room gets quiet.
 You realize you’ve made a faux pa but are unsure what it is.
 Mere seconds ago, a titan of industry offered you a cookie.
 Now they glare at you, contemptuously.